tolulopepetermakinde/sql_retail_sales_project/README.md

-# Retail Sales Analysis SQL Project
+# Analysis of Retail Sales  SQL Project

 ## Project Overview

-**Project Title**: Retail Sales Analysis
+**Project Title**: Analysis of Retail Sales
-**Level**: Beginner
+**Database**: PostgreSQL
 **Database**: `p1_retail_db`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+This project aims to demonstrate the application of my SQL skills as a data analyst to explore, clean, and analyze retail sales data.
+It involves designing and populating a retail sales database, performing exploratory data analysis (EDA) through complex SQL queries, and answering key business questions such as sales trends, customer segmentation, and product performance.
+Through this project, I am able to extract actionable insights from retail sales data and contribute to data-driven decision-making processes within the organization.

 ## Objectives